-There were a total of 21,380 Thunderbird's produced in 1957.
+There were a total of 21,380 Thunderbirds produced in 1957.
 This stunning example is 1 of only 196 “F-Code” Phase II supercharger equipped versions made available to the general public.
+The dazzling fit and finish of the exterior, engine bay and “jewel like” underside prompted a MCACN judge to comment, “it was difficult to find point deductions other than some dust”.
+The car scored 996/1000.
 After gazing on its mirror like Raven Black finish with contrasting White Colonial Vinyl interior it is not hard to understand why Raven Black was the second most popular color in ‘57.
 With sparkling Turbine wheel covers (wire wheels were not on the option list for the early birds) it is restored to original in keeping with the Ford Factory Invoice.
 Displayed with either the standard “port hole” hard top or optional soft top, its captivating beauty is matched by performance with the installation of the Supercharged 312 Y-Block V8, factory “under” rated at a whopping 300 HP.
-On this original drive train bird, the exhaust passes thru a brushed stainless steel system with integrated bumper outlets.
+On this original drivetrain bird, the exhaust passes thru a brushed stainless steel system with integrated bumper outlets.

 It was shipped to the famous Les Bacon and Son’s Ford dealership (dealer #718019), 1200 Pacific Coast Hwy, Hermosa Beach, CA. Lester C. Bacon and his talented wife Marion S. Bacon were the owners and founders of Les Bacon and Sons Ford.
 While Les sold cars to Marilyn Monroe, Anne Bancroft, and other Hollywood “stars”, Marion was talented in her own right, ghost writing for Mary Pickford and appearing in many of her movies.
 The Bacon Ford dealership is both interesting and historically significant.
 From 1949 to 1963 it was a landmark located at the corner of Aviation Boulevard and Pacific Coast Highway in Hermosa Beach.
 With extravagant commercials and the use of exotic animals, celebrities and animated commentary, it became one of the largest Ford dealers west of the Mississippi, selling something like 500 cars a month.
 Their advertising antics included a cigar-smoking ape named Robert, after one of Les’s two sons, who appeared to drive a Thunderbird across the car lot.
 Actually, the creature would steer while an employee lying on the floor operated the brake and accelerator.
 "Robert's gone ape over Thunderbirds," Roger Bacon would tell viewers.